storacha/RFC/rfc/languages-in-w3s.md

 - Go has an extremely powerful concurrency model with green threads
 - These two components together make Go one of the most powerful languages for writing servers of any kind.
 The challenge of server programming is not super fast compute, but super high concurrency execution.
 Go excels at this, which matters cause our project has a lot of servers involved.
 - Go's ability to do binary distributions by default is a major plus for kind of project.
 - By and large, people get stuff done quickly in Go because Go is extremely simple.
-It's fast to learn, easy to read, and it all looks the same.
+It's very fast to learn, easy to read, and it all looks the same.
 The only problem is its extremely boring.
 (Note from Hannah: When I first started writing Go I hated it.
 I thought someone took the joy out of programming.
 Now I love it cause I get my joy from what I'm building, not my programming language)
 - Lots and lots of Filecoin tooling and software is written in Go.
 In fact, W3S already has Go in it, we just don't maintain it -- it's called Spade
 - Garbage collection and green threads present challenges for using Go over an FFI, or for compiling go to WebAssembly, though TinyGo has improved this story by reducing the runtime size.